nestor-custodio/env_parser/README.md

   ENV.parse :MISSING_VAR, as: :integer, if_unset: 250  # => 250
   ```

-  Note these default values are used as-is with no type conversion, so exercise caution.
+  Note these default values are used as-is, with no type conversion (because sometimes you just want `nil` 🤷), so exercise caution.

   ```ruby
   ENV.parse :MISSING_VAR, as: :integer, if_unset: 'Careful!'  # => 'Careful!'
 (NOT AN INTEGER)